Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/Classic_SoC_Boot/README.md

 ## Classic SoC Boot is Limited Access in Vivado 2022.2

+Please contact your local support representative before engaging with this configuration solution.

 # Overview

 While Versal and Zynq devices are both fundamentally SoC architectures,